Peptide Supplements & Peptide Therapy for Longevity

 Clinical & Educational Foundations

-Quality programs include instruction on peptide science, selection criteria, evidence levels, and safety protocols.
+Quality programs include instruction on peptide science, selection criteria, evidence levels, and safety protocols, and advanced options such as a dedicated doctoral program in integrative health.
 Clinician training emphasizes choosing peptides with the strongest research support for aging-related indications and understanding monitoring requirements for long‑term use.

 Practical Application